agrbin/streamer/README.md

 - when clients are synchronized good enough, the music should start to play.
 - when music starts to play the beeps will stop, but you can add more devices to the group by opening the same page in the same room

-Wait for a minute and see the magic happens.
+- Wait for a minute and see the magic happens.

+To see some debug information you can take a look at the internal data structure used by server:

+    curl http://agrbin-streamer.herokuapp.com | dot -Tsvg | display

 If you managed to test this stuff using more than a few devices, tell me about it!

 The Real Problem
 ================